 Endometriosis occurs when the uterine tissue grows outside of the uterus.
 This tissue can adhere to surrounding organs like the ovaries, fallopian tubes, and bowel.
 Endometriosis causes inflammation in the pelvis which can prevent the egg and sperm from joining.
 Scarring (adhesions) caused by severe endometriosis may even block the fallopian tubes and ovaries, preventing the sperm and egg from meeting.

 It is important to understand that women with endometriosis are NOT necessarily infertile women that will never have children.
 With appropriate treatment plans customized to your specific symptoms and anatomical structure, achieving pregnancy with endometriosis becomes a possibility!

 Diagnosis and Testing

-The most effective and reliable method in diagnosing endometriosis is through laparoscopy and pathological biopsy.
-Based on the stage and location of endometriosis, various treatment options are available to help you become pregnant including anti-inflammatory medication, hormonal medication, and minimally invasive excision of endometriosis.
+The most effective and reliable method in diagnosing endometriosis is through laparoscopic surgery and pathological biopsy.
+Based on the stage and location of endometriosis, various treatment options are available to help you become pregnant.
+This includes anti-inflammatory medication, hormonal medication, and minimally invasive excision of endometriosis.

 The treatment for infertile patients should be individualized depending if you have minimal or mild endometriosis, age, menstrual cycle, etc. In some cases, fertility treatments such as in vitro fertilization (IVF) may be successful in helping women with endometriosis conceive.
 In other cases, surgical treatment may be necessary to remove the endometrial tissue and restore fertility.
 Most often, endometriosis can be removed, along with any scar tissue, and your symptoms will improve, including your ability to conceive.